-Attribute Descri ption appID object be in t but thi fies the application to which this displayable XSI belongs.
-The format of the appID attribute should he format vendor/product , such as Cisco/Unity, s syntax is not enforced, and the application can any unique identifier. onAppFocusLost Invoked when the application loses focus, if: • T1 ne application's context has lost focus, or di ne application was navigated away from, either rectly by the user, or programmatically by a refresh eader or HTTP push.
-Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="focusLost"/&gt;</notifyapplicationevent> onAppFocusGained Invoke ed when the application gains focus, if: • The application is Active and the application's context has gained focus, or ne application was navigated to, either directly by e user, or by a refresh header or HTTP push.
-Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="focusGained"/&gt;</notifyapplicationevent> onAppMinimized Invoke ed when the application is minimized. by a ca by dire plication can only be minimized programmatically all to App:Minimize, but this invocation could occur ect action of the user (from a softkey invocation, for alle) or from the application via a push request. fyApplicationEvent appId="appId" "minimized"/> onAppClosed Invoked whenever the application closes, if: • The application's context is closed which will, in turn, close all applications in its stack, or • The application no longer exists on the context's UF stack because it was navigated out of, or because i was pruned from the URL stack (stack size exceeded) Note This event handler cannot contain HTTP or HTTPS URLs.
-Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="closed"/&gt;</notifyapplicationevent>
+Attribute Description appID dentifies the application to which this displayable XSI object belongs.
+The format of the appID attribute should a in the format vendor/product , such as cisco/Unity , at this syntax is not enforced, and the application can ssign any unique identifier. onAppFocusLost Invoked when the application loses focus, if: The application's context has lost focus, or The application was navigated away from, either directly by the user, or programmatically by a refresh header or HTTP push.
+Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent appid="appId" type="focusLost"></notifyapplicationevent> onAppFocusGained Invoked when the application gains focus, if: The application is Active and the application's context has gained focus, or The application was navigated to, either directly by the user, or by a refresh header or HTTP push.
+Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent appid="appId" type="focusGained"></notifyapplicationevent>

+Attribute Description onAppMinimized Invoked when the application is minimized.
+An application can only be minimized programmatically by a call to App:Minimize, but this invocation could occur by direct action of the user (from a softkey invocation, for example) or from the application via a push request. <notifyapplicationevent appid="appId" type="minimized"></notifyapplicationevent> onAppClosed Invoked whenever the application closes, if: • The application's context is closed which will, in turn, close all applications in its stack, or The application no longer exists on the context's URL stack because it was navigated out of, or because it was pruned from the URL stack (stack size exceeded) Note This event handler cannot contain HTTP or HTTPS URLs.
+Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent appld="appld" type="closed"></notifyapplicationevent>